-You will take four core courses in the first term (Sep-Dec) and two more in the second term (Jan-May).
+You will take four core courses in the first term (September-December) and two more in the second term (January-May).
 In the second term, you will also be able to choose two specialised option courses.
-The final dissertation is written over the summer term (June-Aug) and is overseen by an academic supervisor.
+The final dissertation is written over the summer term (June-August) and is overseen by an academic supervisor.
 The course is structured to allow you to gain a strong foundation in accounting and finance, whilst allowing you to specialise and tailor your studies towards your chosen career path.

 Our strong connection to the industry is exemplified by our work with the Institute of Public Sector Accounting Research, which identifies and develops practices for accounting in the public sector.
 The Institute provides students with a site for debate and the creation of new ideas for the practical application of accounting, finance and investment.
 Programme graduates have gone on to have careers in globally recognised firms such as J.P.
 Morgan, Standard Life and UBS.

 Entrance to our MSc programmes is strongly competitive.
 You can increase your chances of a successful application by exceeding the minimum programme requirements.

 You will need a UK first-class or 2:1 honours degree in one of the subjects below, or an equivalent overseas qualification.

 An undergraduate degree in accounting, finance or a related discipline is normally required.